SDKsPlatform

 MCP Server (platform)

 The Ours Privacy MCP server lets AI assistants like Claude and ChatGPT manage your account directly.
-Create experiments, edit variants, start and stop tests, and read live results through natural language.
+Stand up new destinations, configure event mappings, manage CMP rules, run experiments, and read live results through natural language.

 The server speaks the Model Context Protocol over Streamable HTTP at: